Middle School Science Camp

 Students entering sixth, seventh or eighth grade in the fall may attend.
 Campers come from public, private, and home schools with varying levels of science background.
 Since the program is aligned with grade-specific learning objectives, students in other grades are not eligible to attend.
 Students are permitted to attend for more than one year, but please be aware that the camp is similar from year to year and not intended for returning campers.

-There are two camp sessions each summer (both weeks have the same content), usually the second and third weeks in July.
-NOAA Science camp is a day camp program only; camp runs from 9 AM to 4 PM during weekdays.
-Online registration typically opens in mid-March.
+NOAA Science camp is a day camp program only; camp runs from 9 AM to 4 PM.
+Online registration typically opens in early spring.
 For more information, please send an email to noaacamp@uw.edu.

 Join Us at NOAA Western Regional Center